Nition/UnityTerrainGrass/README.md

 # UnityTerrainGrass

-Drop-in replacement terrain grass shader for Unity.
+Drop-in replacement terrain grass shaders for Unity.

 Before and after:

 ![Grass before and after.](https://raw.github.com/nition/UnityTerrainGrass/master/readme_grass.jpg)

-It's super basic, it just changes the default cutout shader to one with alpha transparency.
+These are super basic, just changing the default cutout shader to one with alpha transparency.
 Performance seems good.

 # How to use